DePrinsT/organic/README.md

 `Adam_lr` is the learning rate.
 `Adam_beta_1` is the exponential decay of the first moment estimates.
 `amsgrad` is whether to apply AMSGrad variant of Adam.
-More informatino on the Adam optimizer can be found [here](https://keras.io/api/optimizers/adam/)
+More information on the Adam optimizer can be found [here](https://keras.io/api/optimizers/adam/)

 2. Set the SPARCO parameters
 SPARCO is an approach allowing to model the star(s) as a geometrical model and image the environment only.